Zoker-123/Enhanced-ETL-Workflow-with-Python-AWS-S3-RDS-and-Glue-for-Data-Engineers/README.md

   * Monitor Logs:
     - Ensure logs capture the entire pipeline execution.

-Summary of AWS Services You Will Use:
-Service	Purpose
-S3	Store raw and transformed data.
-RDS	Store and query transformed data.
-Glue (optional)	Automate schema inference and transformations.
-IAM	Secure access to AWS services.
-CloudWatch	Monitor and log pipeline execution.

 ## Conclusion:

 This project integrates AWS services to simulate a realistic cloud-based ETL workflow.
 Data engineers benefit from the scalability, monitoring, and automation provided by AWS.
 Proper logging ensures traceability, simplifying debugging and audits.